 The initial course of stones was cemented into place and the partial wall was constructed.
 In spring of the next year, the slip forms were removed with the help of two WWOOFers from Germany.
-Once the wall is weathered it will look as though it has always been in place.
+Once the wall weathered it looked as though it had always been in place.

 A recycled “window” added interest to the wall framing views from either side of the wall.
 Bill incorporated a cut stone sill that had languished on our rock pile.
 Check the wall on the south side to see the other pieces of decorative stone that Bill has incorporated.

 On the north side of the wall Bill created a garden with four season interest so that it merges visually with the nearby pebble border beds.
-Bill included various decorative stones in the wall.
 An old apple tree, pruned as a garden bonsai, frames the ruin.